mhx/dwarfs/doc/mkdwarfs.md

 - `-N`, `--num-workers=`*value*:
   Number of worker threads used for building the filesystem.
 This defaults to the number of processors available on your system.
+Use this option if you want to limit the resources used by `mkdwarfs` or to optimize build speed.
+This option affects only the compression phase.
+  In the compression phase, the worker threads are used to compress the individual filesystem blocks in the background.
+Ordering, segmenting and block building are, again, single-threaded and run independently.

+- `--num-scanner-workers=`*value*:
-Use this option if you want to limit the resources used by `mkdwarfs`.
-  This option affects both the scanning phase and the compression phase.
+  Number of worker threads used for building the filesystem.
+This defaults to the number of processors available on your system.
+Use this option if you want to limit the resources used by `mkdwarfs` or to optimize build speed.
+This option affects only the scanning phase.
+By default, the same value is used as for `--num-workers`.
   In the scanning phase, the worker threads are used to scan files in the background as they are discovered.
 File scanning includes checksumming for de-duplication as well as (optionally) checksumming for similarity computation, depending on the `--order` option.
 File discovery itself is single-threaded and runs independently from the scanning threads.
-  In the compression phase, the worker threads are used to compress the individual filesystem blocks in the background.
-Ordering, segmenting and block building are, again, single-threaded and run independently.

 - `-B`, `--max-lookback-blocks=`*value*:
   Specify how many of the most recent blocks to scan for duplicate segments.